kitany/BUNNY-BLAST/README.md

     - created unique sprite (carrot-ship) and added argument "type" to Spaceship class
     - if the ship type is "new" or not "basic," the game will change the ship's speed to a faster value
     - point value is implemented in Play.js, with carrot-ship having a point value of 50!
-NOTE: I am aware Phaser documentation does not need to be cited, but it is good reference I'd like to keep :)